earthcubeprojects-chords/chords/_pages/users.md

 ## What can users do?

 Users can create, view, and download data from CHORDS.
 However a person’s access level will determine the functions available.

-<font color="red">Note: IF you select Guest in user configuration it will unselect ALL other options.
-Please make sure to unselect Guest before you save User Permissions.</font>
+Permissions such as data downloader and measurement creator are enhancements on a registered user, while the guest user is equivalent to not being logged in.

 ### Guest